 At Business-Class.com, we’ve helped thousands of travelers cross the Atlantic in comfort — and we’ve seen firsthand how jet lag can level even the most experienced flier.
 One moment, you’re relaxed with a glass of wine at 35,000 feet.
 The next, you’re wide awake in your hotel room at 3 a.m., wondering if breakfast spots open before sunrise.

 The U.S.–Europe jump isn’t just long.
 It’s a six-to-nine-hour time shift, usually paired with an overnight flight.
 That’s a tough equation for your internal clock.
 But with the right prep — and the right flight — it’s absolutely manageable.
-Here’s how seasoned business travelers stay ahead of jet lag (and how we do it ourselves).
+Here’s how seasoned business travelers stay ahead of jet lag (and how we do it ourselves), so you can regain your sense of normalcy, reconnect with the flow of life, and truly enjoy your new destination from day one.

 Before Takeoff: Nudge Your Body Clock

 - Sleep earlier.
 Shift bedtime forward by 60–90 minutes for a couple of nights before you fly.
-Every hour helps.
+(Go to bed earlier each night to help your body adjust.)
+Try to wake up earlier as well to further align your schedule with your destination.

 - Eat on destination time.
 Begin aligning your meals with Europe’s clock — your stomach plays a bigger role than you’d think.